Oven Barbecued Pork Ribs

 Instructions

-• Make the sauce.
-Combine the butter, water, vinegar, brown sugar, garlic, salt, pepper, and cayenne pepper.
+• Combine the butter, water, vinegar, brown sugar or maple syrup, garlic, salt, pepper, and cayenne pepper.
 Bring the mixture to a simmer.
 Remove from the heat and set aside.

-• Roast the ribs.
-Cut the pork ribs into serving-sized portions and place them on a rack in a roasting pan, meaty side up.
+• Cut the pork ribs into serving-sized portions and place them on a rack in a roasting pan, meaty side up.
 Roast the ribs uncovered for 1 1/2 hours.
-Brush with the sauce for an additional 45 minutes, basting with the sauce mixture every 10 to 15 minutes.
+Baste with the sweet and tangy sauce mixture and continue cooking for 1 hour, basting every 10 to 15 minutes.

 Nutrition